Back to main

 There are a few keys that will help your association use research successfully for non-dues revenue while avoiding pitfalls:

-It’s critical to ensure you are offering unique insight for your audience.
+1. Consider Competition.
+It’s critical to ensure you offer your audience unique insight.
 Is there already an existing body of research that would directly compete with your association’s research program?
 Consider rival research (from other associations, industry consultants, government agencies, or private research firms) and make any needed adjustments in your research blueprint.

-Though most associations outsource some or all their research, many conduct research efforts entirely in-house.
-When deciding whether your organization should outsource some or all its research, consider the size and skillset of your team.
+2. Know When to Outsource Your Research Efforts.
+Though most associations outsource some or all of their research, many conduct in-house research efforts.
+When deciding whether your organization should outsource some or all of its research, consider your team’s size and skill set.
 Evaluate whether you have the appropriate personnel and systems to support the planned research efforts.
 Considering the sensitivity of the data is equally important in this decision.
-The more sensitive the data, the more likely associations are to hire a trusted third-party research firm to conduct surveys with industry-leading security measures and best practices.
+The more sensitive the data, the more likely associations hire a trusted third-party research firm to conduct surveys with industry-leading security measures and best practices.

-Present your research reports in a customized format while making them visually appealing, interactive, and dynamic.
+3. Consider Relevance and Appeal.
+Present your research reports in a customized format, making them visually appealing, interactive, and dynamic.
 Highlight any related products that could also serve as potential revenue sources.

-Boosting the perceived value proposition of your industry research program will not only increase your revenue, but also your member engagement.
-Offer a wide range of complementary forums and resources (including webinars, conference sessions and panel discussions) to spur discussion, enhance engagement, and add value for your participants and subscribers.
+4. Provide Supplemental Materials and Resources.
+Boosting your industry research program’s perceived value proposition will increase revenue and member engagement.
+Offer complementary forums and resources (including webinars, conference sessions, and panel discussions) to spur conversation, enhance engagement, and add value for your participants and subscribers.

+5. Fully Promote Your Research Program and Products.
 To maximize the value of your data for your member community, leverage digital marketing tools to promote your research program.
 Segment your membership list and promote your research through customized, benefit-focused messages to each group.
-Membership marketing materials can also be used to attract prospective subscribers (for example, your association can tease research findings in a press release to “hook” readers).
-Also, consider selling reports to other interested parties such as stakeholders along the supply chain, industry consultants, government agencies and educational institutions.
+Membership marketing materials attract prospective subscribers (for example, your association can tease research findings in a press release to “hook” readers).
+Also, consider selling reports to other interested parties, such as stakeholders along the supply chain, industry consultants, government agencies, and educational institutions.

 Research and Non-Dues Revenue